BayArena

 Works were completed in 1997, and resulted in a capacity of 22,500 seats, all covered.
 One year later the stadium’s name got changed to BayArena.

-The new BayArena, however, soon turned out to be too small for the increasing fanbase of the club, and as a result a €70-million expansion project was started.
+The new BayArena, however, soon turned out to be too small for the increasing fanbase of the club, and as a result a €70-million expansion project was announced.

 Building works began in 2007, and included the addition of a small extra tier, the conversion of part of the seats into standing places, and the construction of a new roof.